‘Same Same but Different’ Guide to Best Things to Do in Bangkok, Thailand.

 Wat Pho entrance fee: 200 baht (6 USD)

 Wat Pho opening hours: 8 am – 5 pm

-4. HAVE TRADITIONAL THAI MASSAGE IN WAT PHO COMPLEX
+4. HAVE A TRADITIONAL THAI MASSAGE IN THE WAT PHO COMPLEX

 For this, massage therapists use their thumbs, elbows, and knees and might even walk on the person who receives a massage.

-Getting an authentic Thai massage is one of the top things to do in Thailand.
+Relaxing with authentic Thai massage is one of the best things to do in Bangkok and one of the top things to do in Thailand.

 The aforementioned Wat Pho is not only a Buddhist temple but also the first public university in Thailand with schools for medicine, literature, science, and religion.
 The national headquarters for traditional Thai medicine, including traditional Thai massage is within the Wat Pho complex.